sgh94/text-battle-game/README.md

 # Text Battle Game

-A web3-based text battle game where characters fight based on their traits using LLM decision making.
+A Discord-based text battle game where characters fight based on their traits using LLM decision making.

 ## Features

-1. Web3 wallet authentication (RainbowKit, MetaMask, WalletConnect, etc.)
+1. Discord authentication and role-based leagues
-2. Create up to 5 characters per user with name, traits, ELO score, and ranking
+2. Create one character per user with name, traits, ELO score, and ranking
 3. Battle system that matches characters based on ELO score
 4. Battles are decided by an LLM based on character traits
 5. Character stats and battle history tracking
 6. 3-minute cooldown between battles
+7. Character prompt updates (once per 12 hours)

 ## Tech Stack

 - Next.js
-- Web3 Authentication (RainbowKit, wagmi, viem, ethers)
+- Discord OAuth2 Authentication
 - Vercel KV for database
 - OpenAI API for battle decisions
 - TailwindCSS for styling